About Providing Storage on Sia

 Earn Siacoins

-As a host, you're part of a marketplace where you compete with other hosts for renter contracts.
+As a storage provider, you're part of a marketplace where you compete with other storage providers for renter contracts.
 Competition should drive prices down, and demand should drive prices up.
-The goal is a market where people can upload their data with maximum security, minimum cost, and at fair rates that provide revenue to the hosts.
+The goal is a market where people can upload their data with maximum security, minimum cost, and at fair rates that provide revenue to the storage providers.

 Fees

-As a host, you earn Siacoin for the storage space that you sell.
-But you also put up Collateral to create additional incentives for hosts to be good and sustain a reliable network.
+As a storage provider, you earn Siacoin for the storage space that you sell.
+But you also put up collateral to create additional incentives for storage providers to be good and sustain a reliable network.

-Having Collateral incentivizes hosts to be online and to keep their renter data intact.
-Hosts that go offline or lose data lose their Collateral, and hosts that stay online and keep data safe get their Collateral back.
+Having collateral incentivizes storage providers to be online and to keep their renter data intact.
+Storage providers that go offline or lose data lose their collateral, and hosts that stay online and keep data safe get their collateral back.

-Your host score is one of the most critical factors determining how you'll fare as a host.
+Your storage provider score is one of the most critical factors determining how you'll fare as a storage provider.
 This is based on several metrics – some that you can directly affect, some that improve or diminish over time based on your performance.

 Sia is a decentralized network - the code to evaluate these scoring metrics is contained within each renter's Sia instance.
-For that reason, each Sia renter you encounter builds their host score for your host, so your host may be scored differently among different renters.
-Your host does not have one overall score across the Sia network but many scores with many renters based on the metrics described below.
-Any website or service showing your Sia host rank offers that particular source's view of your host, which may differ from what a renter comes up with.
+For that reason, each Sia renter you encounter scores storage providers independantly, so you may be scored differently among different renters.
+As a storage provider, you do not have one overall score across the Sia network but many scores with many renters based on the metrics described below.
+Any website or service that benchmarks your storage node can only show you a score based on their own metrics, which may differ from what a renter comes up with.

 Specific Metrics

-Collateral to Host uptime is a vital metric.
+Collateral to storage provider uptime is a vital metric.
 It would be best if you were online when people try to get their data, and since that might be any time, you should be online all the time.
-You're allowed negligible downtime to address minor maintenance issues like restarting for updates, which amouCollateralWe could include approximately 14 hours per month.
+You're allowed negligible downtime to address minor maintenance issues like restarting for updates, which could include approximately 14 hours per month.

-In general, you should plan for your hosting computer to be turned on and online 24/7.
-If you can't commit to this, you shouldn't try to host on the Sia network.
+In general, you should plan for your storage node computer to be turned on and online 24/7.
+If you can't commit to this, you shouldn't try to provide storage on the Sia network.

 Below are the exact amounts your score will change based on your uptime percentage.
 Greater than 98% uptime results in no penalty, the 14 hours a month explained above (2% of 720 hours in a month = 14 hours).